Advanced Math Intervention Training | Level 2 & Level 3 | Click Here

 Unlike standardized assessments that tell you what a student got wrong, the Primary Numeracy Assessment reveals why.
 It captures the reasoning process behind each response, giving teachers a precise picture of where a student's numerical understanding breaks down and exactly what needs to be taught next.
 Administered one-on-one in approximately 15–20 minutes, it is designed to be practical for classroom teachers and interventionists alike — not just specialists.

-Download the Primary Numeracy Assessment below and preview the diagnostic approach before watching the training — no login required.
+Download the Primary Numeracy Assessment above and preview the diagnostic approach before watching the training — no login required.

-Part-whole understanding comes next, developing the relational thinking students need to move beyond counting as their primary strategy.
-Addition and subtraction strategies follow, giving students a repertoire of efficient, conceptually grounded approaches to operations.
-The progression culminates in place value, where students learn to compose and decompose numbers in ways that support multi-digit thinking and set the stage for everything that follows.
+The five domains follow a deliberate developmental sequence.
+Numeral identification comes first — students must be able to recognize and interpret numbers before they can be expected to operate with them meaningfully.
+Counting by ones and tens follows, building the mental number line that underpins every operation that comes after it.
+Part-whole understanding develops next, giving students the relational thinking they need to move beyond counting as their primary strategy and begin reasoning about how numbers relate to each other.
+Addition and subtraction strategies build on that foundation, equipping students with a repertoire of efficient, conceptually grounded approaches to operations rather than a single procedure to memorize.
+The progression culminates in place value — where students learn to compose and decompose numbers in ways that support multi-digit thinking and establish the groundwork for everything that follows in upper elementary mathematics.

 For a full review of the research underlying each domain of the Primary Numeracy Program, including studies by Fuson, Baroody, and Steffe, visit our Research Foundation page →